joaoschoen/echo-mongodb/README.md

 Testing this API was done with mock tests and the [Testify](https://github.com/stretchr/testify) lib for assertions alongside Golang's standard testing library

+The tests require a .env file inside the test folder and that inlcudes a MongoDB connection string to work properly, later I do plan on making the code launch a mongodb instance during the test setup process

 To run all tests, run the following command:
 ```
 go test ./...